 An Ownable Name

 Have you entered a room, called out “Jason” and had more than one person turned towards you?
 Have you ever wished your name is one of its kind and rightfully identifies you to others?
 Relating this to the business context, brands are also developing brand names that are not only catchy and memorable, but also ownable.
 Fivrr, Tumblr, Flickr, Uber, Lyft, UGG and GoJek are brand names that have either dropped a vowel, replaced an alphabet or are simply a mix-mesh of made-up words.
-Doing so not only increases the uniqueness of the brand, it also makes it easier to register as trademark.
+Doing so not only increases the uniqueness of the brand, but also makes it easier to register as trademark.

 When developing a new brand name, many would evaluate the creations based on criteria like offerings relevance, brand attribute relevance, trademark availability, memorability, linguistic suitability etc. However, taking into consideration search-ability of the brand is something that most people have overlooked when developing a new brand name.
-2.5 billion Google searches are made every day.
+Around 5.4 billion Google searches are made every day.
 Users search for brands, whether it is to identify nearest retail location, or to find out more about a new brand they have heard from one source or another.
 While on one hand, we will want the brand name to be unique enough to be ownable, we will also want a brand name that is easy to search.

 The Search for Brands

 Online search has become the default and quickest way to get answers, to the extent that “Google” has become a verb.
 Google has indexed hundreds of billions of web pages, and with average search session lasting just under a minute, we need to improve on search engine visibility of the brand.
 In situation where the brand name has already been fixed, we can only leverage on SEO to increase search-ability of the brand.
 If you were starting on a clean slate, it never harms to consider how easy it would be for consumers to conduct online searches for your new brand.